acellular/erosion_flow/README.md

 MIT LICENCE

 ### Example output
-Using USPED, run with a DEM and single values for R, K and C:
+Using USPED, styled with red for erosion and blue for deposition

 ![USPED sample output](USPEDexample.jpg)